proz92/RAG-with-watsonx-HAP-Guardrails/README.md

 2. Pull the most relevant content into your model prompt as context
 3. Send the combined prompt text to the model to generate output Extracting information from unstructured data, vectorizing documents for efficient searching, and leveraging large language models (LLMs) for summarization can be time-consuming and require expertise in different technologies.
-Similarly the three components of RAG systems can be dentified in the following.
+These three components can be further identified as:
 ## Knowledge Base
 The data and information used to feed the RAG system can take many forms and come from different sources, mainly in an unstructured fashion.
 Think about a collection of different artifacts such as: html documents from web sites, internal wiki pages, GitHub repositories, PDF files, product documentaion, collaboration tool messages, customer support tickets and many more.
+While this variety offers a wealth of potential information, managing unstructured data presents several challenges:
+* **Data Variability:** Unstructured data lacks a standardized format, making it difficult to store, search, and analyze efficiently.
+Traditional relational databases designed for structured data struggle to handle this variety.
+* **Information Extraction:** Extracting relevant and usable information from unstructured sources can be complex.
+Techniques like natural language processing (NLP) are often required to parse text and identify key data points.
+* **Data Quality and Consistency:** Unstructured data can be prone to errors, inconsistencies, and missing information.
+Ensuring the quality and reliability of the data requires careful cleaning and pre-processing steps.
+* **Scalability:** As the volume of unstructured data grows, managing and storing it can become a significant challenge.
+Efficient storage solutions and scalable processing techniques are necessary.
 ## Retriever
 The retriever system could be any system component whose reposnibility is to return relevant content from one or more knowledge bases by leveraging the provided input prompt.
 Among those we find search tools like **IBM Watson Discovery** or vector darabases like **Milvus** or **ChromaDb** coupled with embeddings generation models.
 ## Generator